Los Alamos High School: History

 President Bill Clinton spoke at the school in 1993.
-In Clinton's speech, he marked the community's technological contributions to national security, and envisioned a new Post-Cold War role for the town in promoting technological advancement and prosperity.
+In his speech, he marked the community's technological contributions to national security, and envisioned a new Post-Cold War role for the town in promoting technological advancement and prosperity.

 In October 1995 a delegation of nuclear scientists from Sarov (Los Alamos's Russian sister city) visited Los Alamos to celebrate the 50th anniversary of the Allied Victory in WWII and the end of the Cold War.
 During their visit members of the delegation both attended and taught classes at Los Alamos High School and the University of New Mexico, Los Alamos.
 Clinton made an unscheduled appearance at LAHS in 1998 following a speech he gave at the Los Alamos National Laboratory.
 After passing students who had gathered to cheer his motorcade on his way to the speech, Clinton returned to greet the students and play saxophone.

 In 2000, two students were killed before daylight on Good Friday while making a traditional religious pilgrimage to El Santuario de Chimayó.
 On May 10 many students lost their homes in the Cerro Grande Fire.
 The blaze also devastated the scenic forests and hillsides surrounding the school.

 The school was used as a filming location for the 2010 film Let Me In, the American remake of the Swedish film Let the Right One In.
 Students from LAHS and the surrounding community participated as extras in the cast.